v-novaltd/LCEVCdec/docs/sphinx/overview.rst

 Overview
 ========

-The LCVEVC Decoder SDK provides a **C** API to a library that takes decoded video frames from a separate base decoder, along with encoded enhancement data, and produces enhanced video frames according to the LCEVC specification.
+The LCEVC Decoder SDK provides a **C** API to a library that takes decoded video frames from a separate base decoder, along with encoded enhancement data, and produces enhanced video frames according to the LCEVC specification.
 It is the responsibility of the integration to manage the decoding of the base frames, and extracting the enhancement data from the overall video stream.

 :ref:`Decoder` objects are allocated, configured, initialized and release using the Decoder SDK API.